Environmental Resilience: IOT Sensing and Decision Support

 Sensing Innovation - In-Situ Remotely Reporting Tryptophan-Like Fluorescence Sensors for Fecal Exposure Detection in Drinking Water

-Virridy has developed a novel device for the measurement of tryptophan-like fluorescence (TLF), making use of recent advances in deep-ultraviolet light emitting diodes (UV-LEDs) and sensitive semiconductor photodiodes and photomultipliers.
+Virridy has developed a novel device for the measurement of tryptophan-like fluorescence (TLF).
+We make use of recent advances in deep-ultraviolet light emitting diodes (UV-LEDs) and sensitive semiconductor photodiodes and photomultipliers.
 TLF is an emerging indicator of water quality that is associated with members of the coliform group of bacteria and therefore potential fecal contamination.
 Our technology is capable of detecting TLF levels corresponding to “high risk” fecal contamination levels (> 10 CFU/100 mL) in-situ, with remote reporting to alert water system operators.

-Low-cost, field-deployable, near-time methods for assessing water quality have not before been available when and where waterborne infection risks are greatest.
+Low-cost, field-deployable, near-time methods for assessing water quality are not often available where waterborne infection risks are greatest.

 - Low Power Texas Instruments MSP432P401R ARM Cortex M4